 The original name for the Havana Brown was “Chestnut Brown” or “Chestnut Foreign Shorthair”, but this name was eventually rejected in favour of the name Havana Brown.
 The CFA accepted the Havana Brown for registration in 1959.

-As has already been noted, the Havana comes in two types.
-In the US it has a more cobby appearance of the older style Siamese, in the UK (and Australia) it is more in line with the modern day Siamese.
+The Havana Brown in the US it has a more cobby appearance, similar to that of the older style Siamese.
+The Havana Brown in the UK and Australia is more in line with the modern-day Siamese.

 What is the same with both types is the rich mahogany brown coat.
 It is short, slick and lies close to the body.
 In fact, the Havana is brown all over except for the eyes.
 Even the whiskers and nose pad are brown.
 There should be no tabby markings.